johanneskastl/patroni_vagrant_libvirt_ansible_on_SLES15/README.md

 ## Vagrant

+0. Make sure your system meets the requirements for the VMs RAM.
+If not, feel free to reduce the size of the Patroni nodes (default `4096` MB).
 1. You need vagrant obviously.
 And ansible.
 And git...
 2. Fetch the box from [Suse](https://www.suse.com/download/sles/) by following the instructions on the page (TL;DR: download, `vagrant box add --name SLE15-SP3 SLE*Vagrant*.box`, done)
 3. Make sure the git submodules are fully working by issuing `git submodule init && git submodule update`